This post may contain affiliate links. Read our disclosure policy here.

 —Ideas for Food to Stockpile

 It was definitely some pretty crazy weather.
 The snow was beating down while it was thundering and lightening at the same time.
 At the worst point, over 40,000 local residents went without power for over 24 hours.
-Numerous severe alerts popped up on my phone throughout the weekend including one for “shelter in place” which I’d never seen before.
+Numerous severe alerts popped up on my phone throughout the weekend, including one for “shelter in place,” which I’d never seen before in our area.

 We’ve already been warned that the rest of this winter is going to be similar so you better believe we making a list for winter preparedness… or we soon will be when we can get out of here!
 (The picture above is our road right now, impassable!)
 I think we are in for a long winter.